 You don’t generally specifically target gummies with lures and plastics

-Top class eating fish.
+Gummy sharks are considered a top class eating fish.
 Very hard to go past some freshly caught and cooked flake in batter with lemon.
 They take some time to master how to fillet and skin but they taste great.

 Patience is required when chasing gummies, place out a nicely presented bait and wait for the scent trail to lure them in.
 Tidal entrances and channels are great places to target Gummy sharks who will often be going through these areas looking for an easy meal.
 Each side of the tidal flow where the water slackens is a great time to keep your bait on the bottom where the gummy may be lurking.
-Gummies go crazy when you bring them onboard a boat so just make sure you take care and don’t have sharp object in your way.
+Gummies go crazy when you bring them onboard a boat so just make sure you take care and don’t have a sharp object in your way.

 Octopus or circle hooks from 5/0 to 7/0 are preferred for presenting chunks or strips of bait.
 Just ensure that the barb is not covered by the bait to ensure better hook rates.
 When it comes to rod selection we suggest selecting 10-15 kilos or 6 – 10 kilo if you want a challenge.
 Pair your fishing rod with a 4000 to 6000 size reel spooled with 10 through to 30 lb line.
-Finished with a strong leader ranging from 40lb through to 60 pound.
-An easy setup is using an Ezi rig attaching a sinker to the clip then tying on a pre made double snelled rig.
+Finished with a strong leader ranging from 40lb through to 60 pounds.
+An easy setup is using an Ezi rig attaching a sinker to the clip then tying on a pre-made double snelled rig.

 A week either side of a full moon is preferable to chase gummy sharks.
-Most catches we have experienced have been throughout the night, or just before sunrise and sundown during tide change.
+Most catches we have experienced have been throughout the night, or just before sunrise and sundown during a tide change.

 You can obtain a free Victorian recreational fishing guide from the Victorian Fisheries Authorities web link

 Additions or Corrections for this fish species